sy2002/QNICE-FPGA/emulator/README.md

   more.
 The way the Jekyll template is built does not allow to import a fully fledged HTML5 file but only the inner part of the `<body>` tag.
   Therefore the file `wasm-shell-release.html` needs to be updated manually, after changes in `wasm-shell.html` have been made.
+This is why you need to call `./make-wasm.bash RELEASE`, if you want to use the resulting files to update the GitHub web pages.